UMBC-EEHPC/AIdeckTestbed/Documentation/Project.md

 Model/ - contains everything related to the neural net models Model/Data/ - contains some miscellaneous required headers, some scripts for exporting the models to the AI-deck, and code required to generate the bilinear resize kernel for the AI-deck

+PowerMeter/ - Contains some Arduino code for measuring power draw thru the INA219 module, plus some Python code for cleaning up the text output and getting the data we (generally) need

 Scripts/ - contains some helper scripts used by Meson during compilation

 Toolchain/ - contains everything necessary to download, compile, and install GCC, Binutils, and the GAP8 SDK inside this repo directory